 Stretching your body more is excellent, but there are times when you should skip that stretch session, such as:

 People Also Ask (FAQs)

-That depends on your body and situation.
+How long should you stretch each day depends on your body and situation.
 However, even a couple of minutes in the morning and the evening can make a difference to your overall mental and physical well-being.

 Stretching your body does burn some calories and prep your body to burn fat during exercise, meaning that it does burn fat in a way.
 However, there are more efficient ways of burning fat than stretching now and then.